Jean Harlow: Illness and death

-In January 1937, Harlow and Robert Taylor traveled to Washington, D.C., to take part in fundraising activities associated with President Franklin D. Roosevelt's birthday, for the organization later known as the March of Dimes.
+In January 1937, Harlow and Robert Taylor traveled to Washington, D.C., to take part in fundraising activities associated with Franklin D. Roosevelt's birthday, for the organization later known as the March of Dimes.
+Harlow, a Democrat, had campaigned for Roosevelt in the 1936 United States presidential election, and two years earlier for Upton Sinclair in the 1934 California gubernatorial election.
 The trip was physically taxing for Harlow, and she contracted influenza.
 She recovered in time to attend the Academy Awards ceremony with William Powell.

 Filming for Harlow's final film, Saratoga, co-starring Clark Gable, was scheduled to begin in March 1937.
 However, production was delayed when she developed sepsis after a multiple wisdom tooth extraction, and had to be hospitalized.
 Almost two months later, Harlow recovered, and shooting began on April 22, 1937.
 She also appeared on the May 3 cover of Life magazine in photographs by Martin Munkácsi.

 On May 20, 1937, while filming Saratoga, Harlow began to complain of illness.
-Her symptoms—fatigue, nausea, fluid retention and abdominal pain—did not seem very serious to the studio doctor, who believed that she was suffering from cholecystitis and influenza.
+Her symptoms—fatigue, nausea, fluid retention, and abdominal pain—did not seem very serious to the studio doctor, who believed that she was suffering from cholecystitis and influenza.
 The doctor was not aware that Harlow had been ill during the previous year with a severe sunburn and influenza.
-Friend and co-star Una Merkel noticed Harlow's on-set weight gain, gray pallor and fatigue.
+Friend and co-star Una Merkel noticed Harlow's on-set weight gain, gray pallor, and fatigue.

 On May 29, while Harlow filmed a scene in which her character had a fever, she was clearly sicker than her character and leaned against her co-star Gable between takes and said, "I feel terrible!
 Get me back to my dressing room."
 She requested that the assistant director telephone William Powell, who immediately left his own movie set, in order to escort her back home.